jmichaelbrown8/elevator-pitch/docs/ClientContext.md

 That object is printed as JSON in inside a `closure` where the `getContext` method is created.

-Since this is done at the top of the page, for all the views, the `getContext` method becomes global method accessible from any view js file.
+Since this is done at the top of the page, for all of the views, the `getContext` method becomes a global method accessible from any client side js file linked within a view.